NURSING 7011 - Leadership & Management in Nursing

 Learning & Teaching ModesEach week students will have theoretical and practical work to complete.
-Readings will be accompanied by explanatory text and exercises to test and rehearse the information contained in the course materials.
-They are designed to help you through difficult concepts or to draw your attention to the most important points.
+Readings will be accompanied by explanatory text, examples, questions and activities designed to help them through difficult concepts or draw their attention to the most important points.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.It is expected that you will need to invest about 12 hours per week of study to successfully complete this course.
 It is recommended that you plan your time commitment to the course at the beginning of the semester.